Gigi-dev21/Gigi-dev21/README.md

 ## 👋 Hey there!
 Glad You Dropped By
+<p>Welcome to my GitHub!
+I'm a full stack developer with two years of hands-on volunteer experience and a strong focus on building real-world projects that make an impact.</p>

 <!--
 **Gigi-dev21/Gigi-dev21** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.